 More driver training options are available through MITO, the training organisation for the road transport industry.

-Under the Health and Safety in Employment Act 1992, a work-related vehicle is considered part of the workplace.
+Under the Health and Safety at Work Act 2015, a work-related vehicle is considered part of the workplace.
 This means that the health and safety rules applying to the workplace also apply to work-related motor vehicles.

 Call our contact centre for advice on and help with complying with all transport-related rules, regulations, and vehicle standards and requirements.